anku255/personal-website/content/posts/2020-07-22/are-let-and-const-hoisted.md

 greeting = "Hello";
 ```

-Above, we can see that we are able to access `greeting` variable as soon as it was declared.
+Above, we can see that we are able to access the `greeting` variable as soon as it was declared.

 ## So, let and const are not hoisted?